There

 Recycled Paper:

 CareFRESH is very absorbent, but underperforms in relation to ammonia control.
 Lung inflammation (predisposing to a subsequent infection such as snuffles) can result from prolonged exposure to excessive ammonia levels.
-Go to CareFRESH Pet Bedding for our complete assessment.
+Go to CareFRESH Pet Bedding for our complete assessment including scientific study.

-CareFRESH UPDATE: CareFRESH have apparently noticed the poor results of their beddings on ammonia levels, and have introduced blended products of CareFRESH and Pine Shavings.
+CareFRESH UPDATE: CareFRESH have apparently noticed the poor results of their beddings on ammonia levels, and introduced blended products of CareFRESH and Pine Shavings.
 Good idea!
-If you are a fan of CareFRESH beddings, consider the following rabbit beddings for your rabbits.
+If you are a fan of CareFRESH beddings, consider a blended product from CareFRESH for the best of both worlds.

 Cotton bedding was associated with conjunctivitis in athymic nude mice.